moleculerjs/moleculer-channels/README.md

 };
 ```

-You can override the default values in the handler definition.
+You can overwrite the default values in the handler definition.

 **Overwrite default options in service**